Nations must drop fossil fuels, fast, world energy body warns - The Boston Globe

 Advertisement

-— By 2030, electric vehicles would make up 60% of new car sales globally, up from just 5% today.
+— By 2030, electric vehicles would make up 60 percent of new car sales globally, up from just 5 percent today.
 By 2035, automakers would stop selling new gasoline- or diesel-fueled passenger vehicles.
 By 2050, virtually all cars on the roads worldwide would either run on batteries or hydrogen.

 — In 2035, more than half of new heavy trucks would be electric.
 By 2040, roughly half of all air travel worldwide would be fueled by cleaner alternatives to jet fuel, such as sustainable biofuels or hydrogen.

-In response to the report, the American Petroleum Institute, an oil and gas trade group, said that it agreed with the goal of a lower carbon future but still saw a role for fossil fuels going forward.
+The American Petroleum Institute, an oil and gas industry trade group, said it agreed with the goal of a lower carbon future but still saw a role for oil and gas going forward.
 “Any pathway to net zero must include the continued use of natural gas and oil, which will remain crucial to displacing coal in developing nations and enabling renewable energy,” said Stephen Comstock, the institute’s vice president of corporate policy.

-The International Energy Agency warned that an energy transformation on this scale would require “unprecedented” global cooperation, with wealthier nations helping poorer countries that lack the technological expertise or investment capital to decarbonize.
+The International Energy Agency warned that an energy transformation on the scale necessary would require “unprecedented” global cooperation, with wealthier nations helping poorer countries that lack the technological expertise or investment capital to decarbonize.

 Advertisement